-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents, and short-term marketable securities.
 Cash and cash equivalents are deposited in checking and sweep accounts at a financial institution.
 Such deposits may, at times, exceed federally insured limits.
-The Company has not experienced any losses on its deposits of cash and cash equivalents.